-1995 - State-Tribal Relations Interim Committee publishes Tribal Nations in Montana: A Handbook for Legislators to educate legislators about tribal culture, sovereignty, and government policies related to American Indians in Montana.7
+Note: The criteria for inclusion in this timeline are that the relationship development must: (1) impact all the tribal nations in Montana; (2) be new (versus a continuation of support for a previous development); and (3) concern tribal nations and not individual tribal citizens.
+1995 - Montana Legislative Council's Committee on Indian Affairs, the predecessor to the State-Tribal Relations Committee, publishes Tribal Nations in Montana: A Handbook for Legislators to educate legislators about tribal culture, sovereignty, and government policies related to American Indians in Montana.
+The handbook was among the first resources of its kind in the United States.14

+1995 - Montana Legislature passes House Bill 544, sponsored by Representative Carley Tuss and codified as MCA 20-25-428, to appropriate \$1.4 million to reimburse tribal colleges for providing educational services provided to resident non-Indian students.
+This funding is now known as the Tribal College Assistance Program.15

+Source: Montana Legislative Services, "Guiding principles and documentation" (2015)

+STATE BUDGET HANDBOOK FOR INDIAN COUNTR'

-- 1995 Montana Legislature passes House Bill 544, sponsored by Representative Carley Tuss and codified as MCA 20-25-428, to appropriate \$1.4 million to go towards reimbursing tribal colleges for educational services provided to resident non-Indian students.
-This would later become known as the Tribal College Assistance Program.8 - 1997 Montana Legislature passes Senate Bill 84, sponsored by Senator Greg Jergeson, to make permanent the Tribal College Assistance Program, though the funding distribution remains contingent upon a line-item appropriation.9 - 1999 Montana Legislature passes the Native American Economic Development Act, launching the State Tribal Economic Development (STED) Commission.
-The STED Commission is comprised of 11 representatives from the eight tribal governments in Montana and is responsible for assisting, promoting, developing, and proposing recommendations for accelerating on-reservation economic development.10 - 2003 Montana Legislature passes House Bill 608, sponsored by Representative Jonathan Windy Boy and codified as MCA 2-15-142, 143.
-HB 608 creates mechanisms for holding the state accountable to Indian tribes by providing for tribal consultation in the development of state agency policies that directly impact tribes, authorizing an annual training for state employees, providing for annual meetings between state and tribal government officials, and requiring the state to produce an annual report on its work and investments in Indian Country.
-HB 608 also defined the principles by which the state-tribal relationship would be guided from that point forward; these principles were developed by the National Conference of State Legislatures and the National Congress of American Indians.11 - 2005 Through his first executive order, Governor Brian Schweitzer creates the Governor's American Indian Nations (GAIN) Council to ensure that all activities conducted between tribal nations and the state are conducted in a government-to-government manner and that state agency activities with tribes include tribal consultation.12 - 2005 Governor Brian Schweitzer's administration creates the GAIN database to track the extent of the state's involvement with tribal governments.
-13 - 2005 Governor Brian Schweitzer convenes the first-ever state-sponsored meeting of tribal leaders, regional directors of the Bureau of Indian Affairs and Indian Health Service, and key members of his staff and state agencies to begin creating innovative solutions to some of the issues identified as priorities by tribal nations in Montana.14 the Indian Country Economic Development (ICED) program and remains contingent upon a line-item appropriation.
-16
+1997 - Montana Legislature passes Senate Bill 84, sponsored by Senator Greg Jergeson, to make permanent the funding formula for the Tribal College Assistance Program, though the funding distribution remains contingent upon a line-item appropriation.16

+1999 - Montana Legislature passes House Bill 528, sponsored by Representative Carol Juneau and codified as MCA 20-1-501, to implement Article 10, Section 1(2), of the state Constitution, creating what is today known as Indian Education for All.17

+1999 - Montana Legislature passes the Native American Economic Development Act, creating the State Tribal Economic Development (STED) Commission.
+The STED Commission is comprised of 11 representatives, including one from each of the eight tribal governments in Montana, and is responsible for assisting, promoting, developing, and proposing recommendations for accelerating on-reservation economic development.18

+2003 - Montana Legislature passes House Bill 608, sponsored by Representative Jonathan Windy Boy and codified as MCA 2-15-142, 143.
+HB 608 creates mechanisms for holding the state accountable to tribal nations by providing for tribal consultation in the development of state agency policies that directly impact tribal nations, authorizing an annual training for state employees, providing for annual meetings between state and tribal government officials, and requiring the state to produce an annual report on its work and investments in Indian Country.
+HB 608 also defined the principles to guide the state-tribal relationship.
+The National Conference of State Legislatures and the National Congress of American Indians developed these principles.19

+2005 - Through his first executive order, Governor Brian Schweitzer creates the Governor's American Indian Nations (GAIN) Council to ensure that all activities conducted between tribal nations and the state are conducted in a government-to-government manner and that state agency activities with tribal nations include tribal consultation.20

+2005 - Governor Brian Schweitzer's administration creates the GAIN database to track the extent of the state's involvement with tribal governments.21

+2005 - Governor Brian Schweitzer convenes the first-ever state-sponsored meeting of tribal leaders, regional directors of the Bureau of Indian Affairs and Indian Health Service, and key members of his staff and state agencies to begin creating innovative solutions to some of the issues identified as priorities by tribal nations in Montana.22 budget request of \$1 million for Indian Country economic development to support tribal nations in taking advantage of existing and potential economic opportunities on their reservations.
+The program is now called the Indian Country Economic Development (ICED) program and remains contingent upon a line-item appropriation.24